Broad-billed parrot: Diet and feeding

 Species that are morphologically similar to the broad-billed parrot, such as the hyacinth macaw and the palm cockatoo, may provide insight into its ecology.
 Anodorhynchus macaws, which are habitual ground dwellers, eat very hard palm nuts.
 Many types of palms and palm-like plants on Mauritius produce hard seeds that the broad-billed parrot may have eaten, including Latania loddigesii, Mimusops maxima, Sideroxylon grandiflorum, Diospyros egrettorium, and Pandanus utilis.
-The broad-billed parrot and other extinct Mascarene birds, such as the dodo and the Rodrigues solitaire could only reach seeds at low heights, and were therefore probably important seed-dispeersers, able to destroy the largest seeds among the Mascarene flora.
+The biologist Joanna K. Carpenter and colleagues stated in 2020 that extinct Mascarene birds like the broad-billed parrot, the dodo, and the Rodrigues solitaire could only reach seeds at low heights, and were therefore probably important seed dispersers, able to destroy the largest seeds among the Mascarene flora.